goessner/g2/README.md

 ## A 2D graphics command queue ##

+### Why ###

+Who might need *yet another 2D graphics library* ?
+Well, *(non-software)* engineers and scientists want an easy way to create some prototypal - static or interactive - web based graphics.
+They want a simple and intuitive API fully documented on a single cheat sheet for comfortably extending the library to their special needs while .

 ### Introduction ###

 **g2** is a tiny 2D graphics library based on the [command pattern](http://addyosmani.com/resources/essentialjsdesignpatterns/book/#commandpatternjavascript) principle.
 It helps to easily build a [command queue](http://en.wikipedia.org/wiki/Command_queue) of graphics commands for later addressing the concrete rendering context and executing the commands in a compact time frame.